Pre Press Art Service

 Colours: All colours must be converted to CMYK format.
 We print in full colour using a four colour process printing, also known as CMYK.

 Pantone (PMS colours for Pantone Matching System) spot colours may also be used.
 Custom made boxes with Pantones cost more to print.
-If you want to print with Pantone colours, please call for a custom quote.
+If you want to print with Pantone colours, please ask for a custom quote.

 Bleed: A “bleed” is needed when ink will be printed to the edge of a box.
 Because boxes can move up to 0.8mm when being cut, you need to extend the ink 3mm past the perimeter of the box.
 This will guard against a white line being unintentionally added to your printed box.